Bakersfield College

 Bakersfield College (BC) is a public community college in Bakersfield, California.
-BC serves about 27,800 students each semester or 31,000 annually, and offers associate degrees, certificate programs, and is one of fifteen California Community Colleges offering a baccalaureate degree.
+BC serves about 31,000 students each semester or 46,500 annually, and offers associate degrees, certificate programs, and is one of fifteen California Community Colleges offering a baccalaureate degree.
 It is part of the Kern Community College District (KCCD), which is itself part of the California Community Colleges system.

 History

 Founded in 1913 as Bakersfield Junior College, the school was initially housed on the campus of Bakersfield High School (then Kern County Union High School).
 In 1947, the school dropped "Junior" from its name.
-In 1956, Bakersfield College moved to its current location "on the hill" in northeast Bakersfield on the "Panorama Bluffs" that overlook the prolific Kern River oil field.
+In 1956, Bakersfield College moved to its current location "on the hill" in northeast Bakersfield on the "Panorama Bluffs" that overlook the prolific Kern River Oil Field.

 Campus

-The main campus is located on a 153 acre plot in Northeast Bakersfield, and it also operates three satellite campuses: the Weill Institute in downtown Bakersfield, shared by the Kern Community College District, the SouthWest Campus also located in Bakersfield, and the Delano Campus in Delano, California, approximately 35 mi north of Bakersfield.
+The main campus is located on a 153 acre plot in Northeast Bakersfield, and it also operates four satellite campuses: the Weill Institute in downtown Bakersfield, shared by the Kern Community College District, the SouthWest Campus also located in Bakersfield, the Delano Campus in Delano, approximately 35 mi north of Bakersfield and the Arvin Educational Center in Arvin.

 Organization and administration

-BC is part of the Kern Community College District (KCCD).
+Bakersfield College (BC) is part of the Kern Community College District (KCCD).

 Academics

-BC serves about 25,000 students each semester.
+BC serves about 31,000 students each semester.

 Student life

 Newspaper

-The Renegade Rip is the student-run newspaper within the journalism department at BC.
-Published biweekly, The Rip currently has a circulation of approximately 4,000.
-An online edition is also available.
-The Rip is a regular contender and recipient of JACC (Journalism Association of Community Colleges) awards at both the state and regional levels and in 2003-2004 won the Associated Collegiate Press National Pacemaker Award.
-They are a member of the Journalism Association of Community Colleges and compete in the Southern California region.

-Rip reporters and photographers cover the campus.
-The students cover topics ranging from crime on campus, to student profiles, sports and local entertainment.
-The tradition of The Renegade Rip has always been to chase news stories and focus on what affects the student body at BC and the community of Bakersfield as a whole.
+The Renegade Rip is the student newspaper of Bakersfield College.
+In publication since 1929, The Rip covers campus news as well as major events off campus.
+The Renegade Rip won Associated Collegiate Press National Pacesetter Awards in 2003 and 2008.